Oxford says positivity is “the practice of being or tendency to be positive or optimistic in attitude.”

 Confession: I wasn’t born with a naturally sunny-side-up personality.
 I can grumble with the best of them.

-Our most trying day is still filled with eternal hope, infinite good and measureless love.
+Gratitude isn’t toxic posivity.
+Faith isn’t toxic posivity.
+And hope isn’t toxic positivity.
+Our most difficult day is still filled with eternal hope, infinite good and measureless love.

 Let’s look at 10 ways to authentic positivity in life.